 I look forward to getting to know you all throughout the year.

-Start of Autumn 1 Term
+Start of Summer 1

 At the end of year 2 children will be undertaking SATs tests within school.
 Although these are statutory tests, children will be reassured that it is just a chance to show what they know and try their best, not something to worry over.